protocol/nft-website/docs/tutorial/batch-minting.md

  > TODO: Add missing links

- This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common idioms of uploading files and metadata on to IPFS/Filecoin via nft.storage.
+ This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common idioms of uploading files and metadata on to IPFS/Filecoin via NFT.storage.

 See also: [Lazy minting](./lazy-minting.md)

 Quite often,  NFT projects consist of hundreds if not thousands of files and metadata starting their lives out on a computer file system, waiting nervously to be part of a mint.

-There are many cases in which instead of minting NFTs just in time (or lazily) once the buyer has concluded a purchase, it is desirable to mint several all at once.
-Some common ones are:

-- Event tickets
-- Packs
-- Game items
+There are cases in which it is desirable to mint many NFTs all at once instead of doing each of them in a [just-in-time](./lazy-minting.md) fashion.
+Large single drops are often for more than just art, including scenarios like large PFP (profile picture) drops, event tickets, game packs, and etc.

+> TODO: Do some more research and add a few more sentences to solidify the use case.

-In all these scenarios, NFTs are being treated closer to commodities than in the case in which collectors collect them as discrete artworks.
-Some challenges that lie in minting a batch of many tokens include exceedingly high gas fees on the Ethereum network, atomically synchronizing between mint and upload failures, and performance of uploading files to nft.storage, etc.
+Some challenges that lie in minting a bulk of NFTs include high gas fees on the Ethereum network, synchronizing between mint and upload failures and recovering from them, and performance of uploading files to NFT.storage, etc.

-## Pre-processing and project structure

-> TODO: Add content here

 ## Storage